detachmode/Dexel/README.md

 # SharpFlowDesign
-Generating C# code out of Flow Design concept
+Generating C# code out of Flow Design concept.

-In collaboration with It Designers Gruppe in Esslingen Germany.
+In collaboration with IT Designers Gruppe in Esslingen Germany.